Algorithms for Walking, Running, Swimming, Flying, and Manipulation

 One natural way to parameterize $\hat{J}^*$ -- a scalar valued-function defined over the state space -- is to define the values on a mesh.
 This approach then admits algorithms with close ties to the relatively very advanced numerical methods used to solve other partial differential equations (PDEs), such as the ones that appear in finite element modeling or fluid dynamics.
 One important difference, however, is that our PDE lives in the dimension of the state space, while many of the mesh representations from the other disciplines are optimized for two or three dimensional space.
 Also, our PDE may have discontinuities (or at least discontinuous gradients) at locations in the state space which are not known apriori.

 If we approximate $J^*$ with a finitely-parameterized function $\hat{J}_\balpha^*$, with parameter vector $\balpha$, then this immediately raises many important questions.
-If the true cost-to-go function does not live in the prescribed function class -- e.g., there does not exist an $\balpha$ which satisfies the sufficiency conditions for all $\bx$ -- then we can might instead write a cost function to match the optimality conditions as closely as possible.
+If the true cost-to-go function does not live in the prescribed function class -- e.g., there does not exist an $\balpha$ which satisfies the sufficiency conditions for all $\bx$ -- then we might instead write a cost function to match the optimality conditions as closely as possible.
 But our choice of cost function is important.
 Are errors in all states equally important?
 If we are balancing an Acrobot, presumably having an accurate cost-to-go in the vicinity of the upright condition is more important that some rarely visited state?
 Even if we can define a cost function that we like, then can we say anything about the convergence of our algorithm in this more general case?

 Let us start by considering a least-squares approximation of the value iteration update.